-Data protection and privacy: The Group's data protection and privacy policy requires all the employees to protect clients' information in a professional and ethical manner in order to preserve the integrity of our relationships with clients and comply with relevant laws and regulation such as Personal Data (Privacy) Ordinance of Hong Kong, the Patent Law of the People's Republic of China (《中華人民共和國專利法》), the Trademark Law of the People's Republic of China (《中華人民共和國著作權法》) and the Anti-Unfair Competition Law of the People's Republic of China (《中華人民共和國反不正當競爭法》).
+Data protection and privacy

+The Group's Regulation on Confidentiality and Protection of Intellectual Property Rights (《保密及保護知識產權規定》) requires all the employees to protect clients' information in a professional and ethical manner in order to preserve the integrity of our relationships with clients and comply with relevant laws and regulation such as Personal Data (Privacy) Ordinance of Hong Kong, the Patent Law of the People's Republic of China (《中華人民共和國專利法》), the Trademark Law of the People's Republic of China (《中華人民共和國著作權法》) and the Anti-Unfair Competition Law of the People's Republic of China (《中華人民共和國反不正當競爭法》).
 Confidential information that are subject to disclosure requirements according to the applicable laws and regulations shall be exchanged internally and exclusively on a "need-to-know" basis.
+Relevant rules and regulations are also specified in the Business Principles (《商業原則》) requiring employees to observe confidentiality and prevent abuse of data.

-On the other hand, employees are required to participate in trainings in relation to the privacy policy and enter into a privacy agreement upon joining the Group to safeguard the company's confidential information.
+Employees are required to participate in trainings in relation to the privacy policy and enter into a privacy agreement upon joining the Group to safeguard the Group's confidential information.
 The Group classifies confidential information and manages such information according to the respective classification.
 The Group arranges internal audit of the implementation of these duties each year to ensure the effective execution of the relevant privacy requirements.

-During the reporting period, there were no complaints received concerning breaches of customer privacy and loss of data.
+During the Reporting Period, there were no complaints received concerning breaches of customer privacy and loss of data.

+Intellectual property rights

-Intellectual property rights: The Group respects all intellectual property rights and actively encourages research and innovation.
-Any plagiarism, violation of intellectual property rights, pirate any third-parties' know-how and designs in the design and development is strictly prohibited as stated in our intellectual property policy.
+The Group respects all intellectual property rights and actively encourages research and innovation.
+Any plagiarism, violation of intellectual property rights, piracy of any third-parties' know-how and designs in the design and development is strictly prohibited as stated in our intellectual property policy.

-The Group is also committed to protect its own intellectual properties.
+The Group is also committed to protecting its own intellectual properties.
 Any inventions used or created by employees while carrying out their duties or using the Group's resources to invent, innovate, design, compose or create shall be deemed as intellectual properties of the Group.
 All staff of the Group shall report their inventions, innovations, designs, compositions or other creations to the Group for a decision on whether to apply for patents or copyrights.
 The staff are obligated to surrender all files, drafts, designs and other information on their creations to the Group and assist the Group to apply for patents or copyrights for their creations.
 The Group implements a project management system for the sake to enhance the security of engineering designs on both the ODM/OEM projects and the projects for brand business sector.
-Data and information would only be able to access with proper authorization engineering personnel who have assigned to work on the particular projects.
+Data and information would only be able to access with proper authorisation engineering personnel who have assigned to work on the particular projects.

 B7.
-Anti-corruption GRI 102, 103, 205, 415, 419
+Anti-corruption GRI 2, 3, 205, 415